 Kaya and Zach lived lives filled with love, connection, hope and laughter.
 Both the eldest of three, they brought these qualities to their close relationships with their younger brothers, their parents, their friends, their extended families and to all the lives they touched.

 In 2016, at age 21, full of optimism for their shared future and about to complete their undergraduate degrees at the University of Guelph, Zach and Kaya both passed tragically in a freak kayaking accident on the Credit river.
 Our families came together in our grief and were held and surrounded by incredible love and support from each other and those close to us.
-Our first priority as parents was to somehow try to make sure that their brothers and close friends felt supported in their grief.
-We quickly understood that we had no fix, no remedy, no solutions and could not take away either their pain or our own.
-So, we did our best to surround them with unconditional love and trusted in their, and our own, ability to heal from within.
+Our first priority as parents was to do our best to support Kaya and Zach’s brothers in their grief while simultaneously facing our own.
+We immediately understood that we had no fix, no remedy, no solutions and could not take away their pain nor bypass our own.
+So, we did our best to navigate it together, day by day, sometimes hour by hour, always returning to love, hope, connection and whatever moments of laughter and joy any of us could find.
+By instinctually surrounding each other with unconditional love we came to trust in the ability to heal grief from within.

 We came to discover, and are still reminded often, that there is no “correct” way to grieve and no fast-track.
 Grief is messy.
-We learned that resources that may be incredibly helpful to one person are not at all helpful to another, and that everyone’s experience of loss and of grief is incredibly unique.
-Slowly, as we grieved individually and together, sought healthy expressions for our grief and learned how to carry it, we came to discover just how diverse the paths of grief were for everyone affected by this tragedy.
-We realized that the commonality for navigating the grief was that constellation of traits that Zach and Kaya embodied: Love, Hope and Connection, and that these are what create the conditions for resilience to grow.
+Grief is hard.
+We learned that resources that may be incredibly helpful to one person are not at all helpful to another, and that everyone’s experience of loss is as unique as their own relationship with the person who has passed.
+Slowly, as we grieved individually and together, we sought welcoming spaces for healthy expressions for our grief and supported each other’s own unique paths toward learning how to carry it.
+We came to discover that the commonality for navigating our individual paths through our grief was that same constellation of traits that Zach and Kaya embodied in their lives: Love, Hope, Connection and Laughter.
+Full circle.
+These are the elements that create the conditions for resilience to grow.

-One year after the accident our families wanted to honour Zach and Kaya by sharing the message from their lives of Love, Hope and Connection and to give back to the community that had supported us in our darkest hours.
-We created a scholarship to recognize resilience in young people who had also faced a life-altering loss.
-It was our hope that by providing recognition and a platform to share and learn from their stories of resilience, there would be a ripple effect of helping more young people find their path through grief to healing.
+One year after the accident, to honour Zach and Kaya by sharing their message of Love, Hope and Connection we created a scholarship for young people to recognize resilience found through navigating their own way through grief from loss of someone they love.
+It was our hope that by providing recognition and a platform to share and learn from their stories of resilience, there would be a ripple effect of healing through the community.

-When we shared our idea with the Biehn family, it resonated so deeply with them that they suggested hosting a golf tournament to bring together people who knew and love Zach and Kaya and wanted to participate in the tournament to honour them and to support the scholarship.
+The Biehn family were immediately supportive of the idea and organized a golf tournament to gather friends, community, raise funds and celebrate Zach and Kaya.
 This was the greatest gift, as it added that final element that was so essential in Zach and Kaya’s lives: Laughter.

-Since then, friends, family, community members, donors, sponsors, applicants and recipients have helped to grow this initiative into a registered Canadian Charity that to date has awarded nearly $40,000 in post-secondary scholarships, remains completely volunteer-run and awards annual scholarships to resilient youth across Canada.
+Since then, friends, family, community members, donors, sponsors, applicants and recipients have helped to grow this initiative into a registered Canadian Charity that to date has awarded over $63,000 in post-secondary scholarships to resilient youth across Canada.
+Year over year, our applicant base has grown, showing that youth are indeed able to recognize their own resilience, and are willing to share their stories to potentially help others who are struggling with their own grief.
+Our message is being heard; our hearts are full.

 Together, we Choose 2 Be Resilient.